mwingle/Getdata-008/CodeBook.md

 #Overview
 This document describes the modified data set output by the run_analysis.R script.

 A full description of the original dataset can be found in the README.txt file of the UCI HAR Dataset.zip file.
-More information about the original dataset can be found in the README.md file in this project.
+More information about the original dataset can be found in the <a href="README.md">README.md</a> file in this project.

 ##Description of transformed data set, modifed from the original description:
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The original dataset had been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data. *The run_analysis.R script merges the two datasets together.*